LifelikeDev/Hangman/README.md

-# Hangman
+# Hangman Game

-A Hangman game built with React and React Hooks
+A web app version of the Hangman game built with React and React Hooks

 <hr>